check-spelling-sandbox/hazelcast/docs/design/jet/010-operator-framework.md

 ## Certification

-### RedHat Certified Operators
+### Red Hat Certified Operators

-RedHat has a certification programme for Operators and certified Operators will get published to the OpenShift catalog.
+Red Hat has a certification programme for Operators and certified Operators will get published to the OpenShift catalog.
 The criteria for certification can be found [here](https://redhat-connect.gitbook.io/certified-operator-guide/what-if-ive-already-published-a-community-operator#certification-of-a-community-operator)